The Ritz Dance Performance, June 1978

 the whole time.
 The transition to the strobes made no difference to their

 eyes.
-As a result, they could see clearly as I
+As a result, they could see me clearly as I

 groped around frantically for my dance partner.

-I could hear them start to laugh and giggle as I spun around
+I could hear them start to laugh and giggle as I kept lunging around

 furiously on the dance floor trying to locate my missing